kalisjoshua/newSlides/rest-ful.md

 ---

-# If you think your API is RESTful...
+# The REST You Know

 ---

-... you're (probably) wrong...
+... is (probably) wrong.

 ---

-# ... but that's OK.
+# But That's OK.

-Because we all are, and we can be better.
+We're all in the same boat, so you're not alone.

 ---

-# Ready?
+# Ready to get better?

 [Audience participation]

+---

+# I wont do that again.

+Promise.

 ---